omr-turbo/gc-arrays-tutorial/worksheet.md

 To combat heap fragmentation, the collector can perform a sliding compaction of live objects, grouping objects together, leaving a contiguous span of free space at the end of the heap.

-Your task is to enable the compactor, and measure it's effect on our benchmark:

-1. Enable OMR_GC_MODRON_COMPACTOR in OmrConfig.cmake
-2. Recompile the project
-3. Run the benchmark
-4. Turn on verbose GC logs and watch for compact phases

 In `OmrConfig.cmake`, enable the compaction compile flag: